dofontenelle/dofontenelle.github.io/Writing Process Flowchart.md

 id4 -- Yes --> id6

-  id1["`The Brainstorming Process  Use this time to come up with ideas for writing.
-No idea is too small or big during this step.`"]
+  id1[`The Brainstorming Process  Use this time to come up with ideas for writing.
+No idea is too small or big during this step.`]

   id2["`Outline  Organize your thoughts from the Brainstorming Process Now is the time to begin your Thesis statement.`"